-6.09 The wages for superannuated members shall be determined by the representatives of the Union and the Employer.
-All steady employees shall be paid on the pay period established by the Employer at least every two (2) weeks.
+6.09 All employees shall be paid on the pay period established by the Employer at least every two (2) weeks.
 Extra employees who so request from the store manager will have their checks mailed to their last known address.

-6.10 For the purpose of computing months of experience under section 6.01 of Article 6, the equivalent of one hundred and seventy-three (173) hours worked in the Retail Meat Industry shall be counted as one (1) month's experience, provided that no employee shall be credited with more than one hundred and seventy-three (173) hours of experience in any one (1) calendar month.

-6.11Sixty (60) days prior to the introduction of any new methods of operation into the bargaining unit that would create the need for a new work classification and rate of pay for such new classification, the Employer shall notify the Union of any such new methods, including a description of work being performed and the wage rate assigned.
+- 6.10 For the purpose of computing months of experience under section 6.01 of this Article 6, the equivalent of one hundred and seventy-three (173) hours worked in the Retail Meat Industry shall be counted as one (1) month's experience, provided that no employee shall be credited with more than one hundred and seventy-three (173) hours of experience in any one (1) calendar month. - 6.11 Sixty (60) days prior to the introduction of any new methods of operation into the bargaining unit that would create the need for a new work classification and rate of pay for such new classification, the Employer shall notify the Union of any such new methods, including a description of work being performed and the wage rate assigned.
 Any question as to the adequacy of the wage rate established for the new job classification shall be presented in writing by the Union within ten (10) calendar days following the Employer's written notice to the Union, and shall be subject to negotiation and if not agreed upon, shall be subject to the grievance procedure as set forth in Article 14 of this Agreement.
 If, through the procedure as set forth in Article 14, it is determined that the wage rate assigned by the Employer should be adjusted, such adjustment shall be retroactive to the date that such new method is put into effect.
 It is mutually agreed that should one party desire expedited arbitration of any grievance arising from this section 6.11, the other party will move in such a manner as to proceed immediately to arbitration.